GSA/digitalgov.gov/content/posts/2016/01/2016-01-19-trends-on-tuesday-will-phablets-dominate-the-mobile-market-in-2017.md

     </p>

     <p>
       Is your agency prepared for the phablet-majority audience that could be coming as early as next year?
 These larger mobile phone interfaces have exploded in popularity in just a couple of short years.
-Stay tuned to DigitalGov for more news and information around </span><a href="{{< link "categories/mobile" >}}"><span style="font-weight: 400">mobile trends.</a></p>
+Stay tuned to DigitalGov for more news and information around </span><a href="{{< ref "categories/mobile" >}}"><span style="font-weight: 400">mobile trends.</a></p>